 The history of the Hotel Vauban began well before its permanent installation on Avenue Georges Clemenceau in 1948.

-Built at the end of the 18th century, the Auberge du Cheval Blanc “White Horse” has been run since 1922 by Pierre and Anne Trébern, Charles Muzy’s great-grandparents, current of the Hotel Vauban owner.
+Built at the end of the 18th century, the Auberge du Cheval Blanc “White Horse” has been run since 1922 by Pierre and Anne Trébern, Charles Muzy’s great-grandparents, current manager of the Hotel Vauban.
 Their daughter Germaine married in 1930 Charles Muzy, a soldier of Corsican origin.
 The young couple had developed the Hotel between the two World Wars before Charles was called up th fight during the Second World War.
 Germaine somehow manages the family business throughout the war, first in the presence of the British soldiers and then under the German occupation.